-I believe that acting/not acting from fear is a fundamental waste of my time on this planet--and I'm scared often--and in being brave in my interactions, in my career and in my travels.
+I believe that acting/not acting from fear--and I'm scared often-- is a fundamental waste of my time on this planet, I want to be brave in my interactions, in my career and in my relationships.

 I believe in being kind to every person, every time, that compassion and empathy are basic human rights.
 Just as there are those children who make you love teaching, and those children who help you become a better teacher, every interaction we have is useful.
 I want to talk to strangers.
 I believe in listening until I figure out which ways each person is good, and cultivating that, that the way that we will fix it all is probably by trying to understand one more person.

 I believe in practicing approaching others without presumption.
 Your story is valid, too.
-I believe in peaceful self-interrogation.
+But may you also peacefully self-interrogate.